2011 Atlantic hurricane season: Tropical Storm Emily

 A tropical wave emerged off the west coast of Africa on July 25.
 Tracking westward, the disturbance gradually consolidated as multiple centers of circulation eventually dissipated and a new one formed.
 A marginally favorable atmospheric environment allowed for convection to develop, and a reconnaissance aircraft flight into the system led to the classification of Tropical Storm Emily around 00:00 UTC on August 2 near Dominica.
 Turning west-northwestward along the southwest edge of a large subtropical ridge to its northeast, Emily remained relatively disorganized on satellite imagery due to strong westerly wind shear.
 Despite a large burst of convection south of Hispaniola on August 3, the center of circulation accelerated west-northwestward, with a mid-level center moving inland over the island.
 At 18:00 UTC the following day, Emily degenerated into a tropical wave.

 The mid-level remnants of Emily continued northwestward, with a new area of low pressure developing over the Bahamas.
 The low regenerated into a tropical depression at 18:00 UTC on August 6; six hours later, it re-intensified into Tropical Storm Emily.
 However, strong wind shear exposed the center of circulation once again.
 At 12:00 UTC on August 7, Emily degenerated into a remnant area of low pressure northeast of the Bahamas.
 Heavy rainfall and landslides in Martinique damaged 29 homes.
 One indirect death was reported on the island.
 In Puerto Rico, flooding and mudslides damaged roads, homes, and crops.
 Additionally, around 18,500 people lost electricity after winds damaged an electrical grid.
-About $5 million in infrastructural damage occurred.
+About $5 million in infrastructural damage occurred, with $55 million in capital losses over.
 In Dominican Republic, flooding and mudslides left 56 communities isolated and caused three people to drown.
 Flooding in Haiti damaged over 300 homes and destroyed several cholera treatment centers.
 One death occurred in the country.
 The storm brought up to 7.9 in of rainfall to the Bahamas.